 - If you want soft, pillowy delicious Gnocchi, use as less flour as possible!

 There, this is the secret.
-Flour is necessary in Gnocchi dough because it’s what holds everything together.
-If you make potato balls without flour, they will dissolve completely when you toss them is boiling water (heads up to my friend who actually did this).
+Flour is necessary for Gnocchi dough because it’s what holds everything together.
+If you make potato balls without flour, they will dissolve completely when you toss them in boiling water (heads up to my friend who actually did this).
 But too much flour will make the Gnocchi sticky and chewy, and we don’t want that either.

 So how to regulate the amount of flour?
-To use as less flour as possible, we need to make sure that the potatoes are as dry as possible, so that the dough will come together with a minimum amount of flour.
+To use as little flour as possible, we need to make sure that the potatoes are as dry as possible so that the dough will come together with a minimum amount of flour.
 That’s why I recommend baking the potatoes in the oven so they will not absorb any water.

 Now, I have to confess that I rarely bake the potatoes in the oven, simply because I don’t want to wait that long.
 I boil the potatoes and sometimes I even peel them and chop them to reduce the cooking time to a minimum.
 This will make the potatoes absorb a lot of water and will make it more difficult to make the dough (but what’s life without a little challenge).
 It still can be done but using less flour will give you a sticky and very soft dough which is more difficult to handle.